Adeemy/end-to-end-ml/README.md

 - `tests`: contains test scripts to validate the functionality of the ML components in the project.
 By having a dedicated tests folder, it promotes code quality, reliability, and helps in identifying and fixing issues early in the development process.

-Below is the project structure.
+Below is the repo structure.

         end-to-end-ml
         ├── LICENSE